kailash-manasarovar/statement/docs/timeline/2024/may.md

 - The day after one of the switcheroos back at my room - I was unaware of it - I go to lunch as usual and I see all the Polygon managers sitting together.
 - My manager Paul O'Leary is with them so I go over to say hi.
-- They start giving each other negative looks as I approach them.
+- They start mumbling and giving each other negative looks as I approach them.
 - It's like they all took a long gulp and weren't able to speak.
 - It is perplexing to me.
 - I say a few words and sit down.